Kaleidoscope EP: Promotional singles

 The band revealed "Hypnotised" and the track listing of the EP on 2 March 2017.
 "All I Can Think About Is You" came out on 15 June as the second offering, with an accompanying lyric video directed by I Saw John First.
-On 7 July, following Coldplay's performance at Global Citizen Festival Germany, they launched "Aliens" as a charity single.
-All profits were donated to Migrant Offshore Aid Station, an international non-governmental organisation which rescues refugees.
+On 7 July, following Coldplay's performance at Global Citizen Festival Germany, they launched "Aliens" as a charity single, with all profits being donated to the Migrant Offshore Aid Station.
 The animated lyric video was directed by Diane Martel and Ben Jones.
 On 14 July, "Miracles (Someone Special)", featuring Big Sean, was sent to Italian radio stations as a promotional single.
 A visualiser debuted in the following day.

+Commercial performance

+Kaleidoscope EP debuted at number 15 on the US Billboard 200, with 24,000 equivalent units.
+In Japan, it debuted at number 25 with 2,797 physical copies sold.

 Critical reception

-Upon release, Kaleidoscope received positive reaction from critics.
+Upon release, Kaleidoscope EP received positive reaction from critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 63 out of 100 based on 8 reviews, which indicates "generally favorable reviews".
 Reviewing for AllMusic, Stephen Thomas Erlewine comments "Coldplay haven’t entirely been sucked into the machinery while trying to subvert pop music from within", giving the EP three and a half stars.

 Harriet Gibson of The Guardian gave the EP three stars, writing "This EP is nothing but on-brand, however; euphoric emotion, an earnest, universal message and a coating of tacky charm".
 Mark Beaumont of the NME wrote "Coldplay don’t just churn out anthems.
 On their surprise-filled new EP, they test the waters and see what floats", and gave the EP four stars.
-Pitchfork's Jamieson Fox gave the EP 5.8 out of 10, writing "Kaleidoscope isn’t going to kickstart Coldplay’s critical reappraisal, nor does it deserve to.
-But it rewards those of us who’ve stuck around with a few songs that capture the band at its best".
+Pitchfork's Jamieson Fox gave the EP 5.8 out of 10, writing "Kaleidoscope isn't going to kickstart Coldplay’s critical reappraisal, nor does it deserve to.
+But it rewards those of us who've stuck around with a few songs that capture the band at its best".

 Writing for PopMatters, Mike Schiller comments "There’s no story to be told, just a small collection of tunes, some of which work beautifully, some of which fall utterly flat", giving the EP five stars out of ten, and Jon Dolan, reviewing for Rolling Stone wrote "Titled after a soothing interlude from the band's 2015 LP, A Head Full of Dreams, this five-song EP continues that album's mood of tranquil satisfaction" giving it three and a half stars.